-The power supply used shall comply the clause 2.5 (Limited power sources) of the standard EN 60950-1
+The power supply used shall comply the clause 2.5 (Limited power sources) of the standard EN 60950-1 and the module shall be mounted on a PCB which complies with V-0 flammability class.

 Since the module must be built-in to a system, it is intended only for installation in a RESTRICTED ACCESS LOCATION.
-Therefore, the system integrator must provide an enclosure which protects against fire, electrical shock, and mechanical shock in accordance with relevant standards
+Therefore, the system integrator must provide an enclosure which protects against fire, electrical shock, and mechanical shock in accordance with relevant standards.

-18. Document History
+19. Document History